gambogi/pval/CONTRIBUTING.md

 * Get [perlbrew](http://perlbrew.pl/) and build and install a perl.
 * Pull down the git repo
 * `cpanm --installdeps .`
-* `perl bin/deploy.pl` - this will set up a schema for your dev database
+* `perl bin/database.pl --cmd install` - this will set up a schema for your dev database
 * `perl bin/app.pl` - this will start the app up on port 3000

 # Where do I make pull requests?